CC2021-WBL/Project-I/README.md

 ### Screenshots

 ![](./screenshot.jpg)
-Here you can see some screnshots from ours game
+Here you can see some screnshots from our game